Overall Score 7.0 Represents average audio ecosystem compatibility score.

 .
 Newer versions provide faster data transfers.

-JBL Wave Buds have a 10meters distance to connect via Bluetooth.
+JBL Wave Buds have a 10meters distance connecting via Bluetooth.

 Sony WF C500 have a maximum range of 9meters,